rohin079/Koders-Backend-Assignment/README.md

 ## Credits

-This project was completed by Rohin Mehrotra as an assignment for Backend Developer Intern Assignment by Koders.
+This project was completed by Rohin Mehrotra as an assignment for Backend Developer Intern by Koders.

 ## Licence